 No matter who you work with, figure out what makes a business perform well on Pinterest.
-This knowledge should guide your decision, as a pinterest manager, on whether or not to take on a client.
+This knowledge should guide your decision, as a pinterest manager and a business owner, on whether or not to take on a client.

-For example, I only work with businesses that create new content regularly or have lots of products (with new products regularly added).
-I also work only with businesses that understand that Pinterest Marketing is primarily to drive traffic to their website (making sales is the job of the business strategy and website conversion strategy, not Pinterest Marketing).
+For example, I provide Pinterest management services to businesses that create new content regularly or have lots of products (with new products regularly added).
+I also work only with businesses that understand that Pinterest Marketing is primarily to drive traffic to their website (making sales is the job of the business strategy and website conversion strategy, not the Pinterest Marketing strategy).

 Over time, I’ve developed other criteria that helps me to identify whether or not a business will perform well on Pinterest.
 Because of this, I haven’t focused my attention on a specific business niche (such a food bloggers or wedding photographers, although you can absolutely do this).

 I analyse each business that approaches me for Pinterest compatibility and take them on depending on my assessment.

 As a result I’ve worked with a wide range of businesses (from travel bloggers to online course creators) and diversified my Pinterest Marketing skills.